Skip to main content

 val houses_on_main_street = house @* { .street == "main street" };

 To further optimize your database queries, you can add a composite index.
-This is particularly useful when you need to find entries based on a combination of attributes.
-For instance, if your application often queries all houses owned by a specific owner on a particular street, you can create a multi-column index.
+This is particularly useful when finding entries based on a combination of attributes.
+For instance, if your app often queries all houses owned by a specific owner on a particular street, you can create a multi-column index.

 index owner, street;

 The order of the fields in a multi-column index is crucial for performance.
-This is exactly how composite indexes work in SQL, where each column has precedence over the latter.
+This is how composite indexes work in SQL, where each column precedes the latter.
 To create the most efficient index, place the most significant attribute first.
 For instance, if you want to query all houses with exactly four rooms and a floor area greater than 100:

 house @ { .number_of_rooms == 4, .floor_area > 100 };